Prices per Course | NOTE: ACLM members receive an exclusive 25% discount on all pricing tiers.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.25 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participation completion information to ACCME for the purpose of granting ABIM MOC credit.

 The AAFP has reviewed Food as Medicine: Calorie Density- A Simple Yet Powerful Concept and deemed it acceptable for up to 1.25 Enduring Materials, Self-Study AAFP Prescribed credit.
 Term of Approval is from 08/16/2021 to 08/16/2022.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Board of Lifestyle Medicine has approved 1.25 maintenance of certification credits for this learning activity.

-The National Board for Health and Wellness Coaching (NBHWC) has approved 1.25 continuing education credits for NBC-HWCs upon successful completion of the Food as Medicine: Nutrition for Prevention and Longevity course.
+The National Board for Health and Wellness Coaching (NBHWC) has approved 1.25 continuing education credits for this learning activity: CE-000071-4.

 It is the policy of the Rush University Office of Interprofessional Continuing Education to ensure that its CE activities are independent, free of commercial bias and beyond the control of persons or organizations with an economic interest in influencing the content of CE.
 Everyone who is in a position to control the content of an educational activity must disclose all relevant financial relationships with any commercial interest (including but not limited to pharmaceutical companies, biomedical device manufacturers, or other corporations whose products or services are related to the subject matter of the presentation topic) within the preceding 12 months.